cvc5/cvc5.github.io/index.md

 # Guidelines For Fuzzing cvc5

-The development team of cvc5 is committed to ensure that its core usage model (without enabling experimental options) is extremely robust.
+The development team of cvc5 is committed to ensure that its core usage model (without experimental options) is extremely robust.
 At the same time, our team is small and we have to set priorities, including prioritizing user bugs over fuzzer bugs.